PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 !!! warning

-	Blue rectangle on Ribbon Cable should face the same direction as the arrow below.
+	Blue rectangle on Ribbon Cable should face the same direction as the shown below.
 ![Assemble Core Module 5](images/Assemble_Core_Module_5.png "Assemble Core Module 5")

 * Thread the Ribbon cable through the **PlanktoScope HAT V1.3 Assy** slot from the underside